How to grow carnivorous plants

-Hardy carnivorous plants like high temperatures and plenty of bright light in spring and summer, so grow them on a sunny windowsill, in a conservatory or on a sunny patio.
+Hardy carnivorous plants thrive in warm conditions with plenty of bright light in spring and summer, so grow them on a sunny windowsill, in a conservatory or on a sunny patio.

-Most carnivorous plants are temperate as opposed to tropical plants, so need a cool spot in winter in order to rest – otherwise, the plants will become exhausted and die.
+Most carnivorous plants are temperate as opposed to tropical plants, so need a cool spot in winter in order to rest – otherwise they will become exhausted and die.
 As they go dormant, some plants may die back (and the traps on a Venus fly trap may turn black and die).
-Place in a cool, unheated room or cool greenhouse – around 7°C is ideal – and keep the soil just moist.
+Place in a cool, unheated room or cool greenhouse – around 7°C is ideal – and keep the compost just moist.

-Tap water is poisonous to carnivorous plants.
+Tap water can harm carnivorous plants.
 Use distilled or filtered water, water from a boiled kettle that has been left to cool or, ideally, rainwater – you could leave a bucket outside to collect it or use water from a butt.

-Don't feel you have to 'feed' your plant with insects – if it's outside it will catch its own, and even indoors, there should be insects that it can feed on.
-If you have no insects in your home, put it outside for a few days every so often in summer so that it can catch its own.
+Don't feel you have to 'feed' your carnivorous plant with insects – if it's outside it will catch its own and even indoors there should be insects they can feed on.

 If the traps on your Venus flytrap are no longer closing, it may be because curious fingers have poked at your plant too often.
 Each trap only closes around five times in its lifetime, so resist provoking your plant.

-Cut off the dead flowers with scissors – and in the case of Venus flytraps, cut off the dead traps if they go black – this often happens in autumn and winter.
+Cut off dead flowers with scissors – and in the case of Venus flytraps and pitcher plants, cut off the dead traps if they go black – this often happens in autumn and winter.

-Carnivorous plants are, surprisingly, not able to deal with greenfly, so use traps or biological controls.
+Carnivorous plants are, surprisingly, not able to deal with greenfly, so use traps or biological controls to control them.
 Carnivorous plants can also be susceptible to red spider mite, which thrives in hot, dry conditions.
 Improve air circulation in the greenhouse and boost levels of humidity by standing bowls of water on the benches between plants.
-If you are growing lots of plants, you could try releasing the predatory mite, Phytoseiulus persimilis on to your plants.
+If you're growing lots of plants, you could try releasing the predatory mite, Phytoseiulus persimilis on to your plants.